Travel quizzes are one of the most popular types of quizzes created online, now you can make your own following the steps outlined below.

 The multiple choice one.
 Drawn from your expertise, this quiz challenges people to discover how much they know about your part of the planet.
 These quizzes work best if you can be specific “How much do you know about Cambodia?” but can still work for general interest “What’s your travel IQ?”

-2. A cover image that draws eyes
+2. A cover image that draws attention

 The way Interact quizzes are set up, most of the space on the cover page is taken up by an image.
 That’s mainly because image posts perform much better on social networks (where most quiz traffic comes from).
 This means that you’ll want to make sure that cover image is something that draws your potential quiz takers in.